Ayr and Dalmellington Railway: Later history

-The G&SWR was working the line and had paid most of the cost of construction; it was only a matter of time until they took over the company, and they did so on 1 August 1858 (by Act of 28 June 1858).
+The G&SWR was working the line and had paid most of the cost of construction; it was only a matter of time until they took over the company, and they did so on 1 August 1858, by the Ayr and Dalmellington Railway Transfer Act 1858 (21 & 22 Vict. c. lxxiii) of 28 June 1858).

 The Ayr and Maybole Junction Railway had been authorised in 1854, and opened to goods traffic on 15 September 1856, and to passengers on 13 October 1856.
 That line too was worked by the G&SWR.
 It diverged from the Dalmellington line at Dalrymple Junction.
 The G&SWR saw it as another stage of an extension to Stranraer, and that objective was achieved in 1877.
 The Dalmellington line continued operating a heavy mineral service, and the long Stranraer line had a chequered existence.
 However, in time it came to be thought of as the main line, and the Dalmellington line was a branch.

 In 1872 a mineral line was opened from Cronberry to Newton-on-Ayr with a branch from Annbank to Holehouse Junction, on the Dalmellington line.
 The entry at Holehouse faced Dalmellington.
 Passenger trains from Dalmellington ran as far as Rankinston from 1892.

+From April 1917 to January 1918 the Loch Doon Aerial Gunnery School Railway line ran from near Dalmellington station to Dalfarson near Loch Doon.

 The ironworks closed in 1921, since which time the mineral traffic on the branch had been devoted to extractive industries alone.
 The Dalmellington line had long been subordinate to the Stranraer route; the point of divergence via Dalrymple Junction.
 The branch passenger service closed on 6 April 1964.
 The line between Falkland Junction and Dalrymple Junction continues in use for Stranraer line passenger services, and mineral trains use the Dalmellington branch to access open cast mining sites near Dalmellington.
 The trains use the original line as far as Waterside, near Drumgrange, from where a private mineral line climbs into the hills above, and to the north of, Dalmellington.
 The branch is known now as the Waterside branch.